Ten helpful hints to get you to the other side alive

 4. Slow and steady wins the race

-Let’s think about it.
-Prolonging your exposure to a flock of fast-moving motorbikes by walking deliberately slowly amongst them may seem as counter-intuitive as you can get, but compare this to sprinting through barely recognisable gaps in the traffic like a naked man running across hot coals, and it doesn’t take much imagination to imagine the mess left when Mr Naked Hot Coals doesn’t quite make it.
-So if there is one piece of advice above all others that you really should heed it’s this: Don’t Run!
-By all means, if you want to end up like pizza topping smeared across a hot Vietnamese road, sprint away, but if life is precious to you and you want to live to say “I did it!”, I’d sincerely advise against it.
+Prolonging your exposure to a flock of fast-moving motorbikes by walking deliberately slowly amongst them may seem as counter-intuitive as you can get, but compare this to sprinting through barely recognisable gaps in the traffic like a naked man running across hot coals, and it doesn’t take much imagination to imagine the mess left when the latter doesn’t quite make it.
+If there is one piece of advice above all others that you really should heed it’s this: Don’t Run!
+By all means, if you want to end up like pizza topping smeared across a hot Vietnamese road, sprint away; but if life is precious to you and you want to live to say “I did it!”, I’d advise against it.

 5. Be predictable; No dancing

 “I’m unpredictable, a loose cannon.
 I’m a wild crazy man and the girls all love it.”
 Really?
-Well let’s see if they still love it when you’re sporting a brand new face transplant and you look like Sloth from the Goonies, because unpredictability in this game is a killer.
+Well let’s see if they still love it when your new face transplant makes you look like Sloth from the Goonies.
 There should be no hesitation and no darting runs, no quick step and no cha-cha-cha.
 Be predictable.
 Take it slow, take it steady, and give approaching motorbikes the chance to steer around you.
 If they’re not trying to hit you, they probably won’t.

 6. And please, no eye contact

-A stranger on a foreign street looks you in the eye.
-You think: “For what possible reason could that stranger be looking at me so strangely for?
-What could he be trying to tell me?”
-Now imagine that stranger is coming at you at 30 mph on a 125cc box of petrol-powered metal and you look him in the eye again.
-What is he to think?
-There can be no benefit gained from eliciting eye-contact from approaching riders other than as a desperately misplaced attempt at instigating a romantic connection of some kind.
-Though even here I’d suggest (though obviously I’m no expert) that there are slightly more constructive ways to go about such things.
-Remember, you’re not looking for love, you’re looking to reach the opposite side whilst still not being dead.
+There can be no benefit gained from eliciting eye-contact from a stranger coming at you at 30 mph on a 125cc box of petrol-powered metal other than as a desperately misplaced attempt at instigating a romantic connection of some kind.
+Though even here I’d suggest there are slightly more constructive ways to go about such things, though I’m no expert.
+Remember, you’re not looking for love, you’re looking to not die in the middle of a Vietnamese road.
 Keep your eyes where they belong.
 Watch the bike!

 7. And no photos!